 - Prof Suzanne Frey-Kupper is part of the collaborative working group investigating with Jonathan Prag, Filippo Battistoni, Alessia DiMartino, Lorenzo Campagna and others the Taormina Financial Documents.
 She is focussing on coin denominations, metrology and aspects on finances arising from the inscriptions.
 The studies on these extraordinary documents from Hellenistic Sicily will be published in a volume of the OUP series of Oxford Studies in Ancient Documents.

-- Alison Cooley has joined the team of Année Epigraphique, and is preparing the annual survey of the epigraphy for the province of Britannia from 2013.
+- Alison Cooley has been a member of the team of Année Epigraphiquesince 2013, and prepares the annual survey of epigraphy for the province of Britannia.
 She would be delighted to receive offprints/ information about relevant publications.

 - Alison Cooley is also joint series editor, with Prof. A. Meadows, of Oxford Studies in Ancient Documents (Oxford University Press).
 The series includes the following recent volumes: